If you want to apply for a Dutch passport or ID card and you live in Guinea, follow this step-by-step plan.

 Your personal checklist (see step 1) will show you that you also need documents from Guinea in order to apply for a Dutch passport or ID card.
 You can also see whether your documents need to be legalised and translated.

-You must provide proof of legal residence in the country where you live.
-In Guinea, you can do this by providing one of the following documents:
+You must prove that you are legally resident in Guinea.
+You can do this by providing one of the following documents: